 The sight of the oft-dreamed-of Caribbean teal water and the sliver of pearly white beach that is Sandy Spit visibly raised everyone’s energy level.
 Dishes were hurriedly cleaned, and the dingy quickly lowered in the excitement to land ashore for some beach play and relaxation.
 Everyone came back aglow and chattering away.
 The light lunch or make your sandwiches with salami, deli meats, three different kinds of hummus, tomatoes, spinach, goat cheese, pepper jack, bell peppers, salsa, and corn chips was a great match for the heat of today.

 Having had more than our fair share of sun, the deckies used clean-up time as an opportunity to put up our tarps.
 The shade was most welcome as dive groups spread out on deck to set up their kit.
 The Playgrounds, a favorite dive of many of the staff, did not fail to impress as Kyle, Jules, and Mari reported seeing sharks on their dive, and Matt was as thrilled as always to see a juvenile shark on his dive with Daniel and Skye.
 I also heard rumors of a lobster.
 Margaret and Steve saw a sea fan.

 Jump in showers complete; the students are working on homework as Steve tantalizes us all with the smell of his infamous Sunday Roast.

-Tonight after dinner, I will be teaching about different kinds of boats, boat bottom types, planing versus displacement hulls, keel types, about rigging and various other parts of the boat not everyone has quite learned the name of yet.
+Tonight after dinner, I will be teaching about different kinds of boats, boat bottom types, planning versus displacement hulls, keel types, rigging, and various other parts of the boat not everyone has quite learned the name of yet.